 Many experts agree that while keto can aid in weight loss and may be beneficial when used for a short period of time, this dieting method is not sustainable.
 Instead, they recommend following a balanced diet for health.

 Could My Keto Diet Be An Eating Disorder?

 If you or a loved one currently follow a keto diet, it’s important to consult with a physician.
 Your doctor can help you monitor eating habits and attitudes towards food.
 If you feel you are starting to drift towards disordered eating, it may be time to reevaluate the keto diet and the effect it’s having on your life.
 Read more about the link between diets and eating disorders in our Nutrition and Health blog category.

-If you need help, we have teletherapy appointments available for intensive outpatient & partial hospitalization programs, psychiatric evaluations, and more.
+If you need help, we have teletherapy appointments available for intensive outpatient & partial hospitalization programs, psychiatric evaluations, and more for adult eating disorders or teen eating disorders.
 For more information, visit our page on teletherapy, or contact us for more information.